Gray whales are amazing long-distance travelers, undertaking migrations of thousands of kilometers each year.

 What do gray whales look like?

 Unlike any other large whale!
-As their name suggests, gray whales are grey in colour – although a more marbled than plain grey – with a relatively small, narrow head, which arches distinctively between the blowhole and snout.
+As their name suggests, gray whales are grey in color – although a more marbled than plain grey – with a relatively small, narrow head, which arches distinctively between the blowhole and snout.
 They have a robust body and flippers which are small and paddle-shaped.
 Instead of a dorsal fin there is a low hump with ‘knuckles' between the hump and the tail.
 Gray whales usually also have huge amounts of barnacles and whale lice attached predominantly to the head and body.

 What’s life like for a gray whale?